raihanrsd/CSE102_WORDMATCHING/wordmatching/readme.md

 ## Gameplay

 The game starts with a random word, which the player must guess within six attempts.
-The player inputs a word and clicks the "Guess" button to submit their guess.
+The player inputs a word and clicks the "Enter" button(or click their keyboard's enter) to submit their guess.
 The game then provides feedback in the form of colored squares, indicating which letters are present in the target word and whether they are in the correct position or not.

 If the player successfully guesses the word within six attempts, they win the game.
 Otherwise, they lose and the correct word is revealed.

 If you open the game you will get a detailed tutorial on how to play the game as I have added them in the home page which is much more easier to understand.
+I have also provided an icon svg by clicking which you might find a tutorial while playing the game and your game won't be hindered.

 ## Distinctiveness and Complexity: